AhmedKaram2/Architecture-With-MVI/README.md

 # Architecture With MVI using Kotlin, Coroutines, Retrofit and Unit test
 MVI (Model-View-Intent) streamlines the process of creating and developing applications by introducing a reactive approach

-This repository contains a sample app that implements MVI architecture using Kotlin, ViewModel, Retrofit, Coroutines and etc to make login screen and receive the results.
+This repository contains a sample app that implements MVI architecture using Kotlin, ViewModel, Retrofit, Coroutines, Hilt and etc to make login screen and receive the results.

 #### How does the MVI work?